 Winter Antiques Show

-Each winter the most prestigious antiques show in America comes to the Park Avenue Armory.
-It features a selection of pieces from ancient and medieval times to art deco and beyond, and also serves as a benefit for the East Side House Settlement.
+Each winter, the most prestigious antiques show in America comes to the Park Avenue Armory.
+It features a selection of pieces from ancient times through the art deco movement and beyond, and also serves as a benefit for the East Side House Settlement.

 Lunar New Year Parade & Festival

 Want to see a dragon dance?
-Then don’t miss Chinatown’s Lunar New Year Parade & Festival, one of the City’s most beloved cultural celebrations.
-To ring in the Lunar New Year, dazzling dragon troupes wend their way through the streets of Manhattan's Chinatown.
-The family-friendly parade draws crowds of hundreds of thousands, who come to watch thousands of participants, elaborate floats, marching bands, martial artists, Asian musicians, magicians, acrobats and processions by local organizations.
-Festivities take place in Chinatowns in Flushing, Queens, and Sunset Park, Brooklyn, as well.
+Then don’t miss this beloved cultural celebration, taking place in Manhattan’s Chinatown, as well as in Flushing, Queens, and Sunset Park, Brooklyn.
+To ring in the Lunar New Year, dazzling dragon troupes wend their way through the streets, drawing crowds of hundreds of thousands, who also come to see elaborate floats, marching bands, martial artists, Asian musicians, magicians, acrobats and processions by local organizations.
+Other celebrations for the New Year include the Firecracker Ceremony and Cultural Festival (firecrackers are detonated to ward off evil spirits) and the Lunar New Year Flower Market.

 New York Fashion Week (Fall/Winter)

-Fashion Week promises a week of star-studded soirees showcasing the following fall's newest styles.
-The world’s top designers debut their fall collections on the runways, as style-conscious celebrities from Hollywood, sports and the modeling world look on.
-You can be right there with them (but you'll need to land on a guest list first).
+Fashion Week promises a week of star-studded soirees showcasing the newest styles for the upcoming fall season.
+The world’s top designers debut their collections on the runway, as style-conscious celebrities and industry insiders look on.
+Land on a guest list, and you can be right there with them.
 Fans of up-and-coming designers, meanwhile, will want to pay attention to MADE Fashion Week, which takes place in the Meatpacking District.

 Westminster Dog Show

-Each year, dog fans flock to Madison Square Garden to find out which pooch will be designated Best in Show.
-Founded in 1877, the Westminster Kennel Club is America's oldest organization dedicated to the sport of purebred dogs.
-Crowd and judge favorites include hound dogs, terriers, retrievers, Saint Bernards, bulldogs, dachshunds and the ever-stylish poodle.
-Come watch these regal canines compete for top-dog honors.
-On the weekend before, the agility trials and championship take place at Piers 92/94.
+Each year, dog fans flock to Madison Square Garden to find out which pooch will be dubbed Best in Show by the Westminster Kennel Club, America’s oldest organization dedicated to the sport of purebred dogs.
+Crowd and judge favorites, including terriers, retrievers, dachshunds and the ever-stylish poodle, will vie for top-dog honors throughout the weekend competition.

 The Armory Show